sh-dv/hat.sh/docs/docs.md

 ### Using public key encryption instead of a password

-If you are encrypting a file that you are going to share it with someone else then you probably should encrypt it with the recepient public key and your private key.
+If you are encrypting a file that you are going to share it with someone else then you probably should encrypt it with the recipient public key and your private key.

 <br>